Greed is not a quality that pleases God. Because greedy people make material things their god! In fact, it is just another form of idol worship.

-Because desire for wealth or possessions takes first place or precedence in the greedy person’s heart, greed is equated with idolatry (Colossians 3:5).
+Greed is compared to idolatry since the desire for material wealth or money comes first in the heart of idolatrous people (Colossians 3:5).
 Therefore, church leaders must “not [be] greedy for money, but eager to serve” (1 Peter 5:2).

 In essence, “greed” defines a person’s character.
 The person motivated by love for God will sacrifice possessions to serve others.
 The person motivated by love for self will sacrifice others—and God—to possess things.
 Jesus warned against all types of greed (covetousness).